Permits

 Mount Assiniboine:

-• Reservations are now required year round for all overnight stays at Magog Lake and Og Lake campgrounds.
-All other campgrounds in Mount Assiniboine Provincial Park are first-come first-served.
+• Reservations in Mount Assiniboine Provincial Park are required year round for all overnight stays at Magog Lake and Og Lake campgrounds, and new in 2024 from June 21 to September 30 at Porcupine Campground.

 • Reservations can be made up to 4 months in advance of your arrival date via the BC Parks Camping Reservation Service – $10 per person/night + $6 reservation fee.